nba-emu/NanoBoyAdvance/docs/COMPILING.md

 ```
 make -jNUMBER_OF_CORES
 ```
-Binaries will be output to `build/src/platform/`
+Binaries will be output to `build/bin/`

 ### Windows Visual Studio (Clang)

+> **WARNING**: Building with Visual Studio is not tested frequently.
+You might encounter issues.

 This guide uses Visual Studio 2017 (or newer) and [VCPKG](https://github.com/microsoft/vcpkg#quick-start-windows).